ProphetsAI/jsonly/README.md

 - built for SinglePageApplications (SPAs)
 - following W3C standards and MDN-recommended best practices with just a few hacks to accomplish things where people claim: *"This is impossible with WebComponents"*
 - support for SingleFileComponents (SFCs) in dedicated .html files
+- full reactivity support for store-access and conditionals in templates (compiler API)
-- support for use of script-returned functions in the templates (script-API)
+- support for use of publicAPI (script-returned) functions in the templates (script API)
 - support for nesting WebComponents
 - ShadowDOM with support for template, script and style tags
 - support for reactive state changes